Fire Management Section

 This unit manages the fiscal, planning and analysis, fire prevention, and law enforcement functions of the Fire Management Section.

-Larry Himanga, Wildfire Prevention and Firewise Program Coordinator
+Larry Himanga, Wildfire Prevention and Firewise Program Supervisor

 The Wildfire Prevention Program handles concerns about open burning regulations, fire department training, burn permits, and permanent burn sites.
 It is also responsible for administering statewide wildfire prevention activities, including school fire prevention programs, the Smokey Bear program, media releases, and event planning.
 The program covers fire response in the northern metropolitan rural/urban interface area.

 Firewise Minnesota is a community-based program that helps homeowners protect their property from wildfire damage.
 Information is provided through publications, videos, and public meetings.
 Risk-reduction activities are carried out under grants to local communities.
 These activities include home assessments, fuel reduction near homes, fire behavior modification through thinning and pruning, installation of dry hydrants in rural areas, improved signage, and upgraded access roads.
 Review additional Firewise materials.

 Through grants, contracts, and cooperative agreements, this program enables federal excess property to be loaned to local fire forces via the state.
 Property requests are generally filled on a first-come, first-served basis, with exceptions made for new fire departments just starting up or fire departments with unsafe equipment that needs to be replaced.